-Far too many students from under resourced populations, including students from low-income backgrounds or those living with a disability, continue to face significant barriers to accessing and succeeding in programs of post-secondary education.
+Far too many students from under-resourced populations, including students from low-income backgrounds or those living with a disability, continue to face significant barriers to accessing and succeeding in post-secondary education programs.

 Policy Priorities for Reforming the Federal Higher Education System

-The America Forward Higher Education Working Group has collectively developed its Higher Education Policy Platform that outlines those features we believe are critical to making our post-secondary system more equitable, efficient, and effective.
-These priorities include:
+The America Forward Education Task Force’s Higher Education Working Group has collectively developed its Higher Education Policy Platform for the 115th Congress that outlines those features we believe are critical to making our post-secondary system more equitable, efficient, and effective.
+These priorities are outlined below.

 Provide actionable information for students and families on post-secondary outcomes, financial aid, and available support services, and accommodations